bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/kafka-panache-reactive-quickstart/README.md

 ## Template Overview

-Quarkus Kafka/Panache Quickstart
+Quarkus Kafka/Panache Reactive Quickstart

 This project illustrates how you can interact with Apache Kafka using MicroProfile Reactive Messaging and Hibernate with Panache.
 The project uses:

 * RESTEasy Reactive
 * Reactive Messaging and its connector for Kafka
-* (Classic) Hibernate with Panache
+* Hibernate Reactive with Panache

-To read more about this, please refer [here](https://github.com/quarkusio/quarkus-quickstarts/blob/3.1.3.Final/kafka-panache-quickstart/README.md)
+To read more about this, please refer [here](https://github.com/quarkusio/quarkus-quickstarts/blob/3.1.3.Final/kafka-panache-reactive-quickstart/README.md)

 ## Anatomy

 * `PriceGenerator` - a bean generating random price.
 They are sent to a Kafka topic.
 * `PriceStorage` - on the consuming side, the `PriceStorage` receives the Kafka message and write it into the database using Hibernate with Panache
 * `PriceResource`  - the `PriceResource` retrieves the prices from the database and send them into the HTTP response

 ## Testing